 The series, aptly named Putting the Rave back into Engraving, includes engravings dating back to the 18th Century.
 These will be joined by recent works by Lucy Temple and Sarah Hiscox.

 Having studied an MA in Islamic Design at the Prince's School of Traditional Arts, London, Temple is trained in Indian miniature painting, ceramic tiling, calligraphy and icon painting.
-The daugher of world-renowned icon dealer Sir Richard Temple, she takes traditional Islamic patterns to create meticulous designs on paper in high pigment watercolour.
+The daughter of world-renowned icon dealer Sir Richard Temple, she takes traditional Islamic patterns to create meticulous designs on paper in high pigment watercolour.